solariun/CorePartition/README.md

 # windows users

-This thread has been developped and test on windows, mac, some Unix and Linux but it has been developed using a macintosh, so I am using some unix features like link and it is not available on windows.
+This thread has been developed and test on windows, mac, some Unix and Linux but it has been developed using a macintosh, so I am using some unix features like link and it is not available on windows.
 So, in order to have all the exemples running on windows, copy CorePartition.c and CorePartition.h to the directory you want, open the the ino file using your Arduino IDE, select your board and port and just flash it.  it is fully compatible with all arduinos.